MarkReddy87/project-1---mindfullness/README.md

 <p>On this site I will concetrate on four aspects of wellbeing that I deem to be essential to a healthy balanced mindset.
 These will include Yoga, Meditation, Self Care and Exercise.</p>

-<p>The home page will give an overview of each topic and a more detailed list of specific things to focus on.</p>
+<p>The home page will give an overview of each topic and more detailed information about how you can begin to introduce them into you life.</p>

 Screenshot of home page